 Below is an honest review and comprehensive overview of Pet Plate based on our personal experience feeding Django.
 All opinions are our own and based on our own experience feeding our dachshund Django Pet Plate meals.
 If you have any questions about our experience with Pet Plate or want to share your experience with Pet Plate (or another fresh dog food subscription service!), please don't hesitate to leave a comment below!

 Pet Plate is a dog food delivery service that ships ready-to-eat, fresh dog food directly to your home.
 Dog owners order Pet Plate online (petplate.com) after completing a relatively quick survey about their dogs and selecting preferred meals for their pups.
-Right now four meal options are available: Chompin' Chicken, Barkin' Beef, Tail Waggin' Turkey, and Lip Lickin' Lamb.
+Right now, 6 meal options are available: Chompin' Chicken, Barkin' Beef, Tail Waggin' Turkey, Lip Lickin' Lamb, Power Packed Pork, and Lean & Mean Venison.
 Customers can choose which meals they want delivered in their box.
 We've fed each of these meals to Django and will provide more detail on each below.

 Pet Plate meals are freshly cooked in a USDA-inspected facility in the United States, formulated to meet the nutritional levels of AAFCO, and frozen immediately to preserve the nutritional content of the ingredients.
 The meals are prepared, pre-portioned, and packaged with your dog's age, weight, and dietary restrictions in mind.